Data protection

 The fundamental principles of data protection regulations

-Each law, regulation or directive will typically have specific requirements that may or may not apply to your business and operations.
+Each law, regulation, or directive will typically have specific requirements that may or may not apply to your business and operations.
 However, if your organization is already proactively thinking about or investing in data protection and privacy practices, you’re likely on the right path to compliance.

 What are the core data protection principles underpinning most data regulations?
 Here’s a quick summary: